Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Introduction

-The numerical scheme we employ converges for any value of $\varepsilon \geq 0$ and remains stable at the Quasi-Neutral limit as $\varepsilon\to 0$.
-For the time discretization, we employ a second-order Asymptotic Preserving numerical scheme.
-This approach utilizes an IMplicit-EXplicit (IMEX) strategy \cite{pareschi2000implicit,boscarino2016high,dimarco2013asymptotic,pareschi2000asymptotic,boscarino2024implicit}, where the stiff terms of the equations are treated implicitly to ensure stability, while the non-stiff components are handled explicitly to preserve computational efficiency.
 In space, we consider a ghost nodal finite element method, recently developed in \cite{astuto2024nodal} and further applied in \cite{astuto2024self,astuto2024comparison,dilip2025multigrid}.
 Since the numerical method does not require the use of a mesh fitted to the domain over which we are solving the MPNP system, it belongs to the realm of the ``unfitted'' finite element methods.
 Other examples of unfitted FEM are the so called CutFEM \cite{burman2012fictitious,burman2015cutfem,lehrenfeld2016high,lehrenfeld2018analysis,burman2022cutfem}, or the AgFEM \cite{BADIA202360}.
 There are other numerical schemes based on finite volume in space, such as \cite{bessemoulin2014study}, where the authors perform a numerical approximation of the classical time-dependent drift-diffusion system near quasi-neutrality, with a fully implicit time discretization combined with a finite volume method in space, approximating the convection-diffusion fluxes using Scharfetter-Gummel fluxes.
 In \cite{belaouar2009asymptotically}, the authors develop a semi-Lagrangian scheme for the Vlasov-Poisson equation in the Quasi-Neutral regime.
 The key is a reformulation of the Poisson equation that allows for asymptotically stable simulations and the advantage is that this approach has no restriction on the time step as the Debye length and plasma period approach zero. \cite{brull2011asymptotic} is another paper based on AP semi-discretization in time for the simulation of a strongly magnetized plasma considered as a mixture of an ion fluid and an electron fluid, described by Euler equations.
 Regarding high order numerical schemes, in \cite{crouseilles2024high}, the authors develop IMEX finite volume methods for simulating plasmas in quasineutral regimes; to overcome stability challenges at small scales near the Debye length, the authors propose a class of penalized IMEX Runge-Kutta methods tailored for the Euler-Poisson system.